 As your lender is Aldermore your lawyer must check the formal requirements contained in Section two of UK Finance Lenders’ Handbook for Aldermore.
 The CML Handbook sets out minimum conditions for solar panel roof-space leases, and lawyers are required to report to Aldermore where a lease fails to satisfy these conditions.
 The provisions relate to the installation of panels on properties in England and Wales and is not isolated to Chatham.

 I am due to exchange contracts on my apartment.
 I had a double glazing fitted in April 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
 My buyer's mortgage company, Leeds Building Society are being a right pain.
 The Chatham solicitor who is on the Leeds Building Society conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Leeds Building Society are requiring a building regulation certificate.
 Why do Leeds Building Society have a conveyancing panel if they don't accept advice from them?

 It is probably the case that Leeds Building Society have referred the matter to their valuer.
 The reason why Leeds Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-I'm purchasing a new build house in Chatham with a mortgage from TSB.
-The sellers refused to reduce the amount so I negotiated £7000 of additionals instead.
-The sale representative advised me not disclose to my conveyancer about the deal as it may impact my loan with TSB.
-Should I keep quiet?.
+I am purchasing a new build house in Chatham with a mortgage from Barclays Direct.
+The sellers would not budge the price so I negotiated 6k of extras instead.
+The house builders rep suggested that I not to tell my solicitor about the extras as it may adversely affect my loan with the lender.
+Is this normal?.